ashwyan/fertility-labor-analysis/README.md

 - **Statsmodels:** For statistical analysis.
 - **wbdata:** API wrapper for World Bank data.

+## My Contributions
+- Developed Python scripts for data cleaning and analysis.
+- Created interactive population pyramid visualizations using Plotly.
+- Conducted statistical analysis using Statsmodels and interpreted results.

 ## Installation & Usage
 To run this notebook locally, ensure you have the required libraries installed.
 You can install them using pip: